sekiyosuke97/moday-devlog/posts/ai-driven-brand-experiment-en.md

 <!-- canonical: https://moday.me/blogs/engineering/ai-driven-brand-experiment -->

-# How Much Can You Hand Off to AI?
-Here's What I Couldn't
+# Four Things I Still Can't Hand to AI

+I'm building MODAY — a one-person, day-of-the-week T-shirt brand — and I'm trying to hand every single task to AI.
+Three days in, four things refused to move.

-## Why I'm actually running this experiment
+## The actual reason I'm doing this

-There's a motive behind MODAY I haven't written down yet.

-The "I'm sorry" T-shirt being funny, and weekdays blurring together when you work remote — that's half of it.
-The other half deserves its own post.
+You've probably read the obvious half of why this brand exists: a Japanese "I'm sorry" T-shirt going viral, days of the week blurring under remote work.
+That's the surface.

-It's this: **I want to figure out how to build businesses in the AI era, and I want to figure it out fast.**
+The other half is harder to admit out loud — I want to figure out how to build companies in the AI era before everyone else does.

-My day job is e-commerce consulting, so I see the operational side of plenty of businesses.
-And ever since generative AI started landing two or three years ago, one question has been nagging at me: **how much of a business can you actually let AI run?**
+My day job is e-commerce consulting.
+I see plenty of operations from the inside.
+So when generative AI broke open a couple of years back, one question started gnawing at me and never stopped: how much of a business can you actually let AI run?

-I've read the news, the papers, the hot takes.
-None of it gives a real answer.
-Which makes sense — this isn't a question you can answer by reading. **You have to actually try.**
+Reading didn't answer it.
+Twitter didn't answer it.
+Papers didn't answer it.
+The question doesn't surrender to reading — it surrenders to a real business with real money moving through it.

-So MODAY is a T-shirt brand, and at the same time it's a one-person social experiment.
-How AI and humans will work together going forward — nobody has the answer yet.
-Might as well find out on my own brand.
+So MODAY is a brand, yes.
+But it's also a one-person experiment at the right scale to actually measure things.

-It's the right size for an experiment, too.
 Zero inventory.
 Solo operator.
 Global from day one.
 Three days to launch.
-Real money moves, real customers buy, real packages ship.
-With a hobby project or an internal pilot, judgment gets soft.
-You can't measure anything without real-world tension.
+Real money, real customers, real packages.
+Hobby projects and internal pilots let your judgment go soft.
+You can't measure anything without skin in the game.

-So I'm not drawing lines. **I'm trying to hand everything off to AI.**
+The rule: no lines.
+Hand off everything.
+See what won't move.

-## So far, zero regrets
+## Three days in, zero regrets

-Three days in, I haven't once thought "I shouldn't have let AI do that one."

-Stack selection, design generation, store buildout, webhook implementation, translation, copywriting.
-Across all of it, I've shipped what Claude produced almost as-is.
-No regrets.

-But I don't think that means Claude was perfect.
-The more honest read is this: **I'm handing my judgment criteria to Claude too**, which means there's nothing left to regret with.

-If I'd kept my own judgment, I'd eventually hit a moment of "this is where I would have gone, but I got swept up in the AI's output."
-That moment hasn't come yet at MODAY.
+I haven't had the "I shouldn't have let AI do that" moment yet.
+Not for stack selection.
+Not for the design system.
+Not for the store, the webhooks, the translations, the copy.
+I've shipped Claude's output almost as-is across the entire build.

+That sounds like a flex.
+It isn't.
+The honest read is darker — I've also handed Claude my judgment criteria.
+There's nothing left in me to regret with.
+If I'd kept my own opinions, eventually a "wait, I would've gone the other way" moment would arrive.
+It hasn't.

 For better or worse.

-## And yet — four things wouldn't move
+## And yet — four things stayed mine

-I said no lines.
-But in actual construction, four things refused to be handed off.
-Let me list them by subtraction.
+For all the no-lines talk, four parts of this build refused to be delegated.
+By subtraction, here they are.

-**1. The intent to send a prompt**
+**1. The decision to send a prompt at all.**

-I still haven't eliminated this.
-The first sentence I type to Claude — "what are we doing next?" — that part still comes from me, every single time.
+The first sentence I type to Claude — "what's next?" — still comes from me.
+Every single time.
+I can't make it not.

-If I could hand that off, I'd be at the next stage.
-Not there yet.
+When I can hand this off, I'll be at the next stage.
+I'm not there.

-**2. Bank accounts and payment processor approval**
+**2. Bank accounts and payment processor approval.**

 Shopify Payments KYC.
 Stripe identity verification.
-Opening an account for international transfers.
-This is human-only territory.
-You show up with your ID, sign with your name and face, and become the legal counterparty.
+Opening accounts for international payouts.
+These don't accept anything but a human.
+You show up with an ID, sign with your name and your face, and become the legal counterparty.

-**3. Signing up for services and putting a card on file**
+**3. Service signups and putting a card on file.**

 Gelato.
 Render. fal.ai.
 Make.com.
-Anthropic API.
-For each one I create the account, enter a credit card, and upgrade to the paid plan.
-Every time, it's my hand opening the dashboard.
+Anthropic.
+For each one I create the account, enter the card, and click "upgrade to paid."
+Every signup is my hand on the dashboard.

-**4. Generating the API key — up to the point of handing it over**
+**4. Generating the API key — up to the moment of handoff.**

-To let Claude Code hit an API, the API key has to exist.
-Clicking the "create new key" button is on me.
-The moment the key lands in `.env`, it's Claude Code's domain from there.
+For Claude Code to call an API, the key has to exist.
+The "create new key" button is mine.
+The moment the key lands in `.env`, it stops being mine.

-Those four are the places my hands physically moved across three days of building.
+That's the entire list.
+Across three days, those are the only points where my hand physically moved.
 Everything else, Claude is running.

-## I want to hand off the prompting intent too
+## I want to hand off #1 too

-Of the four, the one I most want to hand off is #1 — the intent to send a prompt.
+Of the four, the one I most want gone is the first — the decision to prompt at all.

-The ideal version is Claude Code coming to me with "here's what we should do next," and I just answer yes or no. The direction of the business itself moves to the AI side.
+The version I'm aiming at: Claude Code shows up with "here's what we're doing next," I answer yes or no, and the direction of the business itself migrates fully to the AI side.

-Technically this is probably already possible.
-With an agent-style setup, Claude Code can carve its own tasks, implement them, and propose the next one in a loop.
+This is probably already possible technically.
+An agent setup can self-decompose tasks, implement them, and propose the next one in a loop.
+Plenty of builders are running variants of this today.

-But at MODAY's current stage, I haven't gone there.
-There's still some part of me that wants to choose the direction of the first step myself.
-Honestly, that's it. **Letting go of that is probably my next challenge.**
+I haven't gone there yet at MODAY's stage.
+Part of me still wants to choose the direction of the first step.
+Honestly, that's the whole thing.
+Letting that go is my next move.

-## The other three aren't "AI's weakness."
-It's just that the system won't let it in.
+## The other three aren't AI's limit.
+They're the system's.

-This is the part I most wanted to write.
+This is the line I most wanted to write.

-The bank, KYC, signups, billing, API key generation — the reason those stayed mine is not "AI lacks the judgment for this."
+The bank, the KYC, the signups, the API keys — none of these stayed with me because "AI lacks the judgment."
+That's not why.

-It's simpler than that: **AI has no legal personhood, individual or corporate.
-It can't be a party to a contract.** That's the whole reason.
+The real reason is institutional.
+AI has no legal personhood.
+Not as an individual.
+Not as a corporation.
+It cannot be a party to a contract.
+That's it.

-Technically, Stripe KYC and Gelato signup are things I could probably tell Claude Code to do right now.
-Fill in the form, upload the photo, click the verification email.
-It's just browser operation — Computer Use makes it feasible.
+Technically, Claude Code with browser automation could probably do all of these tomorrow.
+Fill the form.
+Upload the ID photo.
+Click the email link.
+Computer Use already exists.
+The blocker isn't capability.

-But even if I did, **the registered party would still be me.** Claude would just be filling forms under my name.
-The liability stays on me.
+The blocker is that even if Claude did the clicks, **the registered party would still be me.** Claude would just be filling forms under my name.
+The liability stays with the human.

-Which means the three "human-only" items aren't AI's limit.
-They're **the places where society's institutions haven't caught up.** The day AI itself can be the business operator, those three move over too.
+So those three aren't where AI hits its limit.
+They're where society's institutions haven't caught up.
+The day AI itself can be the legal operator of a business, those three will move too.

 ## Subtraction, not segregation

-The framing of "where humans operate vs. where AI operates" is probably going to look outdated in three years.
+The "what humans do vs what AI does" framing will look obsolete in three years.

-The moment you draw "humans do this, AI does this," that line becomes a constraint.
-The instant you draw it, the question "how far can AI actually go?" stops having an answer.
+The moment you draw the line — "humans here, AI there" — the line becomes a constraint.
+And the question "how far can AI actually go?" becomes unanswerable from inside that constraint.
+You can't measure the limit if you've defined the limit upfront.

-What I'm doing at MODAY isn't segregation.
-It's **trying to hand off everything to AI, and then checking by subtraction what wouldn't move.**
+So MODAY isn't segregation.
+It's an attempt to hand off everything and check, by subtraction, what wouldn't move.

-Of the four that stayed: three are institutional.
+Four things stayed.
+Three are institutional.
 One is my own intent.

 Time fixes the three.
-I have to let go of the one myself.
+The one — I have to let go of that myself.

 More soon.